NYSCP Perplexing Presentations (PP) / Fabricated and Induced Illness (FII) in Children Practice Guidance - North Yorkshire

 Response to Perplexing Presentations (PP)

 The RCPCH recognise that cases of perplexing presentations are an increasingly common issue for professionals and require a different approach to ‘true’ FII.
 When there are alerting signs with no immediate serious risk to the child’s health, the response should be managed as ‘Perplexing Presentations’.
-Practitioners who have concerns regards PP should discuss these concerns with Safeguarding Leads within their own organisation and agree on the next steps which includes discussing these concerns with the parents / carers and obtaining a ‘health view’ on the presentation.
+Practitioners who have concerns regarding PP should discuss these concerns with Safeguarding Leads within their own organisation and agree on the next steps, which include discussing these concerns with the parents/carers and obtaining a ‘health view’ on the presentation.
+Cases which remain of concern need to be referred to a Consultant Paediatrician or Consultant Psychiatrist (depending on the presentation) by the child’s GP for an overview and medical assessment.
+All cases of PP should be led by a Consultant Paediatrician, or Consultant Child Psychiatrist/Consultant Clinical Psychologist (dependent on concerns) with advice from the Named Doctor and Trust Safeguarding Children team.

 Liaison with Primary Care:

 The GP is likely to have had a higher level of involvement and knowledge of the child and family than other health professionals.
 GPs involvement and contribution to the management of PP/ FII concerns is essential to ensure that all key information with regard to the child is shared.
-GPs will also be aware about parental health issues – including both physical and mental health – and these should be taken into consideration as part of any assessment and information sharing.
+GPs will also be aware of parental health issues – including both physical and mental health – and these should be taken into consideration as part of any assessment and information sharing.

-It is essential that GPs are kept fully informed and involved in the management of children with perplexing presentations or where there are concerns about FII so they can support children and their families as appropriate as well as work in partnership with other professionals involved to ensure the best outcomes for children.
+It is essential that GPs are kept fully informed and involved in the management of children with perplexing presentations or where there are concerns about FII, so they can support children and their families as appropriate as well as work in partnership with other professionals involved to ensure the best outcomes for children.

 Role of the Consultant Paediatrician, Consultant Child Psychiatrist or Consultant Clinical Psychologist (see RCPCH Guidance for full details of suggested assessment).
-This lead clinician should
+The key role of the Consultant is to establish, as quickly as possible, the child’s actual current health state of physical and psychological health and functioning and the family context.

 • Collate all current medical/health involvement in the child’s investigations and treatment.

-• Consider inpatient admission for assessment and direct observations of the child .
+• Consider inpatient admission for assessment and direct observations of the child.

 • Explore the child’s views with the child alone (if of an appropriate developmental level and age) to ascertain: – the child’s own view of their symptoms; – the child’s beliefs about the nature of their illness; – worries and anxieties; – mood; – wishes.